 About Us

 Our motivations are best encapsulated in the story of Leo Harris.
-Leo was a hard working, ordinary every-day Australian.
+Leo was a hard working, ordinary, every-day Australian.
 At the age of 49, Leo was diagnosed with Non-Hodgkins Lymphoma, a type of blood cancer.
 Being the fit and healthy man he was, coupled with an early detection and with three different treatment types being available, things looked positive.
-Sadly, however, while there were great initial results, for each treatment there was a relapse.
-After the third treatment, his personal doctor, one of the best in the country, had to break the tragic news to him – “Leo, I’m very sorry, but you have 9-12 months”.
+Sadly, however, while there were great initial results, each treatment ended in a relapse.
+After the third treatment, his personal doctor, one of the best in the country, had to break the tragic news to him – “Leo, I’m very sorry, but you have 9-12 months.”

-Normally, most stories end there, but Leo, having a large family of 13 children, a wife and mortgage to support, knew that was not an option.
+Leo, having a large family of 13 children, a wife and mortgage to support, knew that was not an option.
 Researching further, he found there were clinical trials being performed over in Philadelphia, USA, on a new cutting-edge treatment.
-Receiving approval from his Australian doctor, and identifying an available government-funded program , he filled out the hundreds of pages of documentation required, received sign-off from the Federal Health Minister in Canberra and embarked on the journey to the other side of the world to go to receive life-saving treatment.
+Receiving approval from his Australian doctor, and through a government-funded program, he filled out the hundreds of pages of documentation required.
+After being signed-off by the Federal Health Minister in Canberra.
+He then embarked on a journey to the other side of the world to receive life-saving treatment.

 Leo’s story is not an isolated one.
 Each year thousands of West Australians, and tens of thousands of Australians, are diagnosed with cancer.
 While some are fortunate and recover, there are still a large number who don’t.
-Not many have the tenacity or drive to find new treatment programs overseas like Leo did, however, it begets the question: Why, with all our talent, with all our resources, and with all our wealth, why ‘the bloody hell’ does someone have to travel to the other side of the world to get life-saving treatment?
-Why can that treatment not be available here?
+Not many are fortunate enough to find and access new treatment programs overseas like Leo did, however, it begets the question: Why, with all our talent, with all our resources, and with all our wealth, why the bloody hell does someone have to travel to the other side of the world to get life-saving treatment?

-The answer to that question, is why we exist as an organisation today: To ensure that no Australian has to ever go through the same process as Leo; to ensure that the world’s best treatments are available here in Australia; to ensure that people in regional areas only have to travel to the big smoke of Perth; to ensure that others are able to receive treatment with their family and loved ones around them; in short, to ensure this never happens again.
+This is why we exist as an organisation today: to ensure that no Australian has to ever go through the same process as Leo.
+We want to bring the world’s best treatments to Western Australia, to ensure that others are able to receive treatment with their family and loved ones around them; to ensure that people in regional areas only have to travel to the big smoke of Perth.

 CATCR is a virtual research center in Western Australia that focuses on finding new and better ways to treat and detect cancer.
 We want to be a leader in cancer research worldwide.
-CATCR do research that helps real people with cancer by using the latest technology.
+CATCR prioritises research that helps real people with cancer by using the latest technology.
 We work with other research centers and experts to find better solutions.
-CATCR also teaches people about cancer research and radiation safety so that more people can learn and help fight cancer.
+CATCR also teaches people about cancer research, so that more people can learn and help fight cancer.

 Colour